Louise Harnby | Crime Fiction and Thriller Editor

 Her Majesty's Revenue and Customs does not consider me a “freelancer”.
 Rather, I’m a sole trader.
 I’m the owner of a business that employs exactly one person.

-I carry out tax self-assessment on an annual basis just as if I was that business-owning electrician I mentioned above.
+I carry out tax self-assessments just as if I was that business-owning electrician I mentioned above.

 Just like the electrician, I’m hired by a number of different clients to carry out professional services.